DorSonego/FootIL/README.md

   - When you reach the payment page we would add you to our Facbook page as one of the engaged customers.
 - Chat Web Socket:
   - Engage in real-time chat with other users on the website.
-  - Use the chat feature to discuss surfing, ask questions, or interact with fellow shoes enthusiasts.
+  - Use the chat feature to discuss shoes, ask questions, or interact with fellow shoes enthusiasts.
 - Login:
   - Create a new account or log in using existing credentials.
   - Manage your profile information, including email and password.